alanreidt/javascript-fundamentals-note/README.md

 Which gives us an Asynchronous-like code.

+### requestAnimationFrame
+Queues the callback in connection with page rendering (actually, before the render), usually 60 frames a second (normal frequency of a display). `setTimeout` tasks in comparison, run every time the execution stack becomes empty, so doing things, that a user can't see.

 **Notes**:

 A setTimeout function correlates to Web API and hence is executed asynchronously.
 And because of that, it's time (used as a second parameter) means the minimum delay after which the message will actually be pushed into the queue.